deadlyvipers/dojo_rules/introduction.md

 'Hello!
-I am here to teach people about GitHub.' i like the CSS path
+I am here to teach people about GitHub.'
+I like the CSS/HTML path